The-bit-wielder/gcd-powered-blinkenlights-pic12/README.md

 - Willingness to ignore all best practices
 - At least 64 bytes of RAM (preferably 20,000+)
 - A soul you no longer need

+## PS:
+This code was made for a PIC12F629 , but if it runs on that... well it runs on a fried potato.